Judah Halevi: Journey to the Holy Land

-Legend also has it that Halevi was trampled by an Arab horseman as he arrived in Jerusalem, with the first account found within a Hebrew miscellany published around 450 years after Halevi's presumed death.
-According to the sixteenth century legend, he died as a martyr while reciting his composition "Ode to Zion" in front of the gates of Jerusalem.
-An 1141 letter to a prominent rabbi in Damascus also potentially refers to Halevi's death at the gates of Jerusalem.
-As only fragments are preserved of this letter, it's unclear whether the writer is discussing Halevi or another Jew.
+Legend also has it that haLevi was trampled by an Arab horseman as he arrived in Jerusalem, with the first account found within a Hebrew miscellany published around 450 years after haLevi's presumed death.
+According to a sixteenth-century legend, he died as a martyr while reciting his composition "Ode to Zion" in front of the gates of Jerusalem.
+An 1141 letter to a prominent rabbi in Damascus also potentially refers to haLevi's death at the gates of Jerusalem.
+As only fragments are preserved of this letter, it is unclear whether the writer is discussing haLevi or another Jew.
 Raymond P. Scheindlin notes that "the legend of his martyrdom, combined with the prominence of the Land of Israel in his life and works, invested his image with a mystique that had an important afterlife in Zionist literature."

-Documents that remain from Halevi's last years are panegyric to his various hosts in Egypt and explorations of his religious motivations for his aliyah, preserved in the Cairo geniza.
+Documents that survive from haLevi's last years include panegyrics to his various hosts in Egypt and explorations of his religious motivations for his aliyah, preserved in the Cairo geniza.
 Some contain imaginary details of the voyage, such as descriptions of a turbulent sea that express trepidation for the journey but hope for the spiritual light that might follow.
-Poems and letters bearing on Halevi's journey are translated and explicated in Raymond P. Scheindlin, The Song of the Distant Dove (Oxford University Press, 2007).
+Poems and letters bearing on haLevi's journey are translated and explicated in The Song of Distant Love by Scheindlin.

 Burial

-The traditional tombs of Judah Halevi and Abraham ibn Ezra are located in Cabul, a village in the Galilee.
+Tradition places the tombs of Judah haLevi and Abraham ibn Ezra in Cabul, a village in the Galilee.

 Poetry

-Halevi's work covers common subjects in Spanish Hebrew poetry using forms and artistic patterns of secular and religious poetry.
-Some formats include the zajal, the DIN, and poems utilizing internal rhyme, classical monorhyme patterns and the recently invented strophic patterns.
-About 800 of his poems are known to us today.
-The scholar Jose de la Fuente Salvat elevates Halevi to the "most important poet in Judaism of all times".
-He composed DIN in Hebrew with kharjas containing Arabic and Romance.
+HaLevi's work covers common subjects in Spanish-Jewish poetry and draws on the forms and artistic patterns of both secular and religious poetry.
+Some formats include the zajal, the DIN, and poems utilizing internal rhyme, classical monorhyme patterns, and the then-recently invented strophic form.
+About 800 of his poems are known today.
+Independent haLevi scholar Jose de la Fuente Salvat elevated him to the "most important poet in Judaism of all time".
+HaLevi composed DIN in Hebrew with kharjas containing Andalusi Arabic and Romance.

 Diwan

 Shortly after his death, his poetry was collected into a dīwān, apparently in Egypt and based on smaller collections of his poetry already in circulation.
-His diwan was edited and published by Haim (Henrik) Bródy in four volumes from 1895 to 1904.
-Bródy's edition divides ha-Levi's work as follows:
+His diwan was edited and published by Henrik Bródy in four volumes from 1895 to 1904.
+Bródy's edition divides haLevi's work into seven genres.